SAP-samples/partner-reference-application-extension/Tutorials/03-FioriUIForExtendedEntity.md

 4. To deploy the application, run the command `npm run deploy`.

 > Note: Looking for more details?
 Go to the [CAPire Documentation - Deploy to Cloud Foundry](https://cap.cloud.sap/docs/guides/deployment/to-cf).

+## Configure SAP Build Work Zone

+You have already created a *Launchpad Site* in *SAP Build Work Zone* for the *Poetry Slam Manager* application.
+Now you have to add *Caterer* web application.

+This is done in the *Site Manager* that is launched when you go to the application *SAP Build Work Zone, standard edition* under *Instances and Subscriptions* in the consumer subaccount.

+> Note: For more details on configuring *Poetry Slam Manager* application, refer to [Partner Reference Application Tutorial - Configure SAP Build Work Zone](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/25-Multi-Tenancy-Provisioning.md#configure-sap-build-work-zone)

+### Add Web Application to Content Manager

+The *Content Manager* is the central place to manage applications, roles, and groups in *SAP Build Work Zone*.
+Applications must be added to the content repository before they can be assigned to users.

+1. In the *Site Manager*, open the *Content Manager*.
+2. Click on *Content Explorer* and choose *HTML5 Apps*.
+3. Choose the *Caterer* web application and click on *Add*.

+   > Note: If the application is not visible, go to *Channel Manager* and update the *HTML5 Apps* content channel.

+### Assign the Application to a Role

+Role assignments define who can access and interact with an application within the launchpad.
+By assigning the  application to the *Everyone* role (or any specific role based on business needs), you ensure that authorized users can see and use the application.

+1. Open the *Content Manager* and choose the *Everyone* role (available by default).
+2. Assign the *Caterer* application to this role and save your changes.

+### Create a New Group for the Application

+Creating a Group allows you to categorize applications based on functionality, user roles, or business processes.
+This improves accessibility by ensuring that related applications appear together in a structured manner.

+1. Open the *Content Manager*, create a new *Group*.
+2. Enter a *Title* and *Description* for better organization.
+3. Add the *Caterer* application to the newly created group and save your changes.

+### Configure Role Assignments in Site Settings

+By assigning the *Everyone* role (or a specific business role) in *Site Settings*, you provide authorized users with the necessary permissions to access the launchpad, navigate through available applications, and use the applications seamlessly.

+1. Navigate to the *Site Directory* and open *Site Settings*.
+2. Go to *Role Assignments*, assign the *Everyone* role, and save your changes.